It is hard not to contrast the beginnings and endings of the Occupy Iowa City encampment.

 "I don't feel good about it," Clark said.

 While this is an end of sorts for the movement in Iowa City, expect to hear more from the Occupy Iowa City group in the future.
-Although many were sad to see the camp go, a growing feeling among the occupiers was that the camp was taking attention and energy away from the ideas that they started with that sunny day back in October.
+Although many were sad to see the camp go, a was that the camp was taking attention and energy away from the ideas that they started with that sunny day back in October.

 Despite the weather and the task, the feeling of the Occupiers was still generally upbeat, as they said they would now have more time to focus on spreading the group's message beyond this point.
 In fact, a general assembly has already been scheduled for tomorrow.